 Certified Nurse Assistant (CNA) License

 If you’re planning on starting a personal healthcare business that hasn’t been prescribed by a doctor, you’ll need a CNA license.
 As well as helping clients with regular daily activities, having a CNA also allows you to bathe clients, as well as offer reminders for them to take their medication.
-Here’s the process of how to get a license for a home healthcare business.

 1. Complete a Training Program